madetech/data-101/modules/supplementary/data_science/notes/2_linear_regression/3_gradient_descent.md

 The above approach will always take us to a local maximum (or minimum) but once we are at that point, the gradient is zero and we stop moving.
 However, we will not know if the maximum we found is the global maximum of the function unless we have extra conditions.

-To get some intuition, see Figure 2.2, where we show a sketch of this loss function, with lines indicating the sets of points where the loss function has a constant value.
+To get some intuition, Figure 2.2 illustrates the loss function, with lines indicating the sets of points where the loss function has a constant value.
 In this particular case, the ellipses are concentric and as we decrease k we move closer to the optimal point $β^⋆$ .

 ![figure 22](./images/figure22.png)

 The loss function is non-convex, meaning it has multiple local minima, which makes it difficult for gradient-based methods to find the global minimum.
-Figure 2.3 illustrates this point, showing that choosing an initial guess at random for the parameter set $β$ will likely result in convergence to a local minimum.
-However, there is another, deeper minimum (the global optimum) that is harder to reach.
+Figure 2.3 shows that choosing an initial guess at random for the parameter set $β$ will likely result in convergence to a local minimum.
+However, there is another deeper minimum (the global optimum) that is harder to reach.
 This is a common problem in complex models beyond linear regression, and there are methods to address it, but no perfect or even good solutions exist.

 ![figure 23](./images/figure23.png)